Tiberia pulchella

-Orinella pulchella is a species of small sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.
+Tiberia pulchella is a species of small sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The shell has a polished appearance.
 It is yellowish white, with a sutural chocolate band, appearing on the periphery of the body whorl.
 The columella has two plications.

 Distribution

-This marine species occurs in the Red Sea and off Japan, Korea and the Philippines.
+This marine species occurs in the Pacific Ocean off Japan, Korea, and China.